CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 The Feedback Hub supports the tabbed rendering of `FeedbackItems`.
 All you have to do is to use the `withCollection` method which is supported by most `FeedbackItemBuilders`.
-For example, we could render the percentage based `FeedbackItems` on one tab and the number based scores on another by adding `.withCollection("tab1")` and `.withCollection("tab2")` to the corresponding builders.
+For example, you could render the percentage based `FeedbackItems` on one tab and the number based scores on another by adding `.withCollection("tab1")` and `.withCollection("tab2")` to the corresponding builders.
 The result would look like this: